alekseylavery/vex-hugo/exampleSite/content/english/blog/post-3.md

 title: Special Cards
 date:
 image: "/images/chicken-party.png"
-description: Play this card to discard or take any card.
-Most powerful card in the game, so use it wisely
+description: ''

 ---
+Chicken party!
+Play this card to discard or take any card.
+Most powerful card in the game, so use it wisely.
+Many other special cards will surprise you throughout the game!